 }

-We’ll add the following CSS to set the position of the message on the screen and its appearance:
+The following CSS sets the position of the message on the screen and its appearance:

 .updatedNotice {